kevinhub-tech/WIT/README.md

 # REMINDER

-The project was accomplished but there are some minor error in the website such as Burmese font: not working in some computer.
+The project was accomplished but there are a minor error in the website such as Burmese font not working in some computer.
 Apart from that, everything is accessible from the source code.